tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 9: Visual Basic 10][9]**

 We introduce some of the new features and functionality coming to the Visual Basic language with the release of Visual Basic 10.
-We&#8217;ll cover a whole range of features from Auto-Properties, to Multiline Lambdas, Statement Lambdas, Collection Initializers, Array Literals, and Implicit Line Continuation
+We'll cover a whole range of features from Auto-Properties, to Multiline Lambdas, Statement Lambdas, Collection Initializers, Array Literals, and Implicit Line Continuation

 **[Episode 10: Making Web Deployment Easier][10]**

-n this episode of 10-4, we&#8217;ll look at new features coming in Visual Studio 2010 that make deploying web applications a lot easier.
-We&#8217;ll look at web.config transformations, the Microsoft web deployment tool and web one-click deployment.
+n this episode of 10-4, we'll look at new features coming in Visual Studio 2010 that make deploying web applications a lot easier.
+We'll look at web.config transformations, the Microsoft web deployment tool and web one-click deployment.

 **[Episode 11: Bi-Directional Routing with ASP.NET WebForms 4.0][11]**